Siddhartha1234/iithsoc-ideas/data/faq/application_template.md

   be the first listed mentor as primary and another as secondary.
   All projects will have a primary and a secondary mentor.

-- What parts of coala do you have to work with in order to complete this project?
-What else are you planning on using?
+- What are you planning on using to accomplish this project?

 - Why are you the right person to work on this project?